 Juniper Springs Group Campground is a primitive facility located about 10 miles from Big Bear Lake, a scenic, year-round recreation destination.
 The camp offers a great location from which to explore the mountains of Southern California.

 The site is equipped with picnic tables and a campfire circle.
 A large grill is also available.
-Vault toilets and non-potable water are provided.
+Vault toilets are provided.
 Trash collection and drinking water are not available.

 A standard SUV, a 4x4 or a vehicle with higher clearance is required to access the site.